 Battle of Carthage

-The Battle of Carthage may have been the first engagement in the Civil War where two apposing armies came from hundreds of miles marching had contact with each other using traditional battle formations.
+The Battle of Carthage may have been the first engagement in the Civil War where two opposing armies came from hundreds of miles marching and had contact with each other using traditional battle formations.
 When the Battle of Carthage was over, the Southern forces under Missouri Governor Claiborne Fox Jackson's command, had won an important victory.
-Colonel Franz Siegal, the Union commander, would receive national attention from the Battle of Carthage and became a hero to the German-American Unionists in the country.
+Colonel Franz Sigel, the Union commander, would receive national attention from the Battle of Carthage and become a hero to the German-American Unionists in the country.

 Civil War Museum